-FINDING NUMBER 2013-2 (Continued)

-Information Systems Governance

-Context: Information systems controls potentially can affect all federal and state programs and are critical to the daily operations of the Division.

-Cause: Policies and procedures have not been adequately updated and information system controls may have not been monitored by the Division.
+WEST VIRGINIA DEPARTMENT OF TRANSPORTATION DIVISION OF HIGHWAYS

+SCHEDULE OF AUDIT FINDINGS AND RESPONSES JUNE 30, 2014
-Effect: Unauthorized use and/or access to critical information systems may occur and not be detected.

-Recommendation: We recommend the following:

-• The Division should implement a process to review system administrator activity.
-Since manual reviews are typically inefficient and susceptible to human error the process should be automated to the fullest extent technically feasible.

-- The Division should remove programmer access from production applications and develop policies and procedures regarding programmer access.
-If this access is necessary, mitigating controls such as monitoring of programmer access and activities within the production application should be performed and documented. - The Division should establish policies and procedures to create a documented review process of user account management.
-These policies and procedures should address mainframe access as well as access to Division owned applications. - The Division should complete a vulnerability assessment of the internal network environment including the related wireless networks.
-In addition, we recommend that the Division complete a code review on all online/ecommerce applications.
-Furthermore, we recommend that the Division develop policies and procedures for conducting periodic vulnerability and intrusion testing of the various computer systems maintained by the Division as well as procedures to address recommendations and other IT security concerns. - The Division should create and establish policies and procedures which reflect the current structure of information technology.
+2014-01 Information Systems Governance (Continued) Effect: Unauthorized use and/or access to critical information systems may occur and not be detected.
+Recommendation: We recommend the following: • The Division should implement a process to review system administrator activity.
+Since manual reviews are typically inefficient and susceptible to human error the process should be automated to the fullest extent technically feasible. • The Division should remove programmer access from production applications and develop policies and procedures regarding programmer access.
+If this access is necessary, mitigating controls such as monitoring of programmer access and activities within the production application should be performed and documented. • The Division should establish policies and procedures to create a documented periodic review process of user account management.
+These policies and procedures should address mainframe access as well as access to Division owned applications. • The Division should create and establish policies and procedures which reflect the current structure of information technology.
 While creating these policies and procedures, consideration should be given to required complementary user controls documented in WVOT's SSAE16 report, WVOT policies which require Agency specific policies, and policies to address Division owned applications.
 When reviewing WVOT's SSAE16 report, special attention should be given the sections addressing required complementary user controls.
 WVOT has identified these controls as being vital to achieving some of its own controls objectives.
 These complementary user controls are the responsibility of the Division to design and implement.

-FINDING NUMBER 2013-2 (Continued)

-Information Systems Governance

 While WVOT has written several policies which are applied state wide, some of these policies require supporting policies written by each agency.
 The Division should review all policies issued by the Chief Technology Officer and write corresponding Division policies, as required.
 Applications which are owned and maintained by the Division require application specific policies and procedures which do not exist for the current system.
 Since new systems are being implemented, the Division should write policies and procedures for the new applications.
-Topics which should be addressed include user account management, anti-virus, patch management, change control, system monitoring, incident response, event log management, and compliance with software licensing agreements.
+Topics which should be addressed include account management, anti-virus, patch management, change control, system monitoring, incident response, event log management, and compliance with software licensing agreements.

-Management Response:

-- (1) There will be a policy implemented, requiring each user organization to perform a monthly review of an employee terminations.
-Information Services will require a monthly response from each user organization that the organization has reviewed and processed the necessary documentation. - (2) Information Services managers have access to productions programs and access to systems.
-Due to the limited number of employees, it is sometimes difficult to segregate duties.
-Also, at this time the Department of Transportation is highly involved in a new statewide implementation (wvOASIS).
-As of January 2012, there was a decision made that systems being terminated due to the implementation of wvOASIS would not be modified.
-At this time DOT has not modified REMIS or PTS since the January 2012 decision. - (3) The Department of Transportation provides a monthly security report to each of its organizations for review.
-I agree that Information Services does not monitor the review process.
-Information Services relies on the organization to review and submit proper documents to terminate user's access.
-There will be a policy implemented for each user organization to provide a monthly verification.
-A termination report will also be provided to each organization at the end of each month for verification that employee's access has been terminated. - (4) The Office of Technology provided a Draft Vulnerability Assessment Report in 2010; a Final Report was never submitted to the Department of Transportation.
-The opportunity to review or address the concerns of the report was never afforded to the DOT. - (5) It is agreed that most of the DOT policies and procedures were written in the 80's when the systems were developed.
-There has been minor change to the system; policies and procedures should have been updated.
-At this time, our IT resources are committed to the wvOASIS project implementation; business process policy and procedures will be addressed to support wvOASIS.
+WEST VIRGINIA DEPARTMENT OF TRANSPORTATION DIVISION OF HIGHWAYS

+SCHEDULE OF AUDIT FINDINGS AND RESPONSES JUNE 30, 2014

+2014-01 Information Systems Governance (Continued) Management Response: IT resources are committed to the wvOASIS project implementation; business process policy and procedures will be addressed to support wvOASIS.
+The Division agrees to create documented policies and procedures as recommended for Division owned applications.